-Supported Membranes
+Supported membranes

 Supported membranes are versatile biomimetic interfaces.
 We study the structure and dynamics of supported membranes on various solid supports in collaboration with the group of Bert Nickel.
 The control of fluidity, spacing and lateral organisation is a current research challenge.
 In the past we have studied the speading of lipid membranes on solid surfaces and vertical spacing in lipid-polymer-solid interfaces.